 - CRM integrations: Its native CRM integrations with Salesforce, Zendesk, and more will sync your contacts and call data.

-- Flexible plans: Nextiva offers mix-and-match voice, video calls, messaging, and contact center plans to meet your needs.
-The company’s cost-effective pricing scales affordably.
+Pricing: Nextiva offers a mix-and-match of voice, video calls, messaging, and contact center plans to meet your specific needs.
+The company’s cost-effective pricing scales affordably (Core: $15 per user/month; Engage: $25 per user/month; Power Suite CX: $75 per user/month).

 2) Aircall